Hair Loss After Metabolic & Bariatric Surgery or Significant Weight Loss

 - Contains folate, biotin, and vitamin B12

-- Bariatric patients are at higher risk of being deficient
+- Metabolic and bariatric patients are at higher risk of being deficient

 - Contains OptiMSM